ALICHOUCHENE/Marine-Robot/README.md

 - SN65HVD230 CAN bus controller Operating with a single 3.3 V Supply and Compatible With ISO 11898-2 Standard.

-- Serial wire debuger as a programming interface and uart as serial communication interface.
+- Serial wire debuger as a programming interface and USART2 as serial communication interface.

 - Operating Voltage up to 24V.